 The City's CSO dry weather program, as outlined in the O&M plan, is both proactive and reactive.
 The plan includes visual and remote inspections with specific procedures outlined; early warning and overflow alarm monitoring and coordinated response protocols; combined sewer system (CSS) mapping; crew training to avoid overflows from CSS maintenance; and a public notification hotline (344-FISH) which is displayed on a variety of public education materials and on the CSO notification/information signs on the shore at each CSO outfall and at the three major river public access points.
-The WWM Department conducts regular cross-training of other City departments such as Water & Hydroelectric Services, Streets, Parks and the Fire

-Department to prevent dry weather overflows from hydrant flushing, reservoir draining, water line flushing, fire-fighting activities, and the draining of Park department pools.
-In 2018, there was one construction-related dry weather overflow of potable water at CSO 23-1.
+The WWM Department conducts regular cross-training of other City departments such as Water & Hydroelectric Services, Streets, Parks and the Fire Department to prevent dry weather overflows from hydrant flushing, reservoir draining, water line flushing, fire-fighting activities, and the draining of Park department pools.
+In 2019, there were no dry weather overflows.